Skip to content

 2. If the locale is not in supported_locales, it raises ValueError.

 3. It resolves the key via get_key, walking the locale's fallback chain (the locale, its configured fallbacks, then default).
-If no locale in the chain has the key, it falls back to the text after the last . in the key (so _("errors.not_found") degrades to "not_found" rather than raising).
+If no locale in the chain has the key and the string looks like a dotted lookup key, it falls back to the text after the last . (so _("errors.not_found") degrades to "not_found" rather than raising); anything else is returned unchanged.

 The fallback-chain walk lives in TranslationManager, so every manager — including custom ones — benefits from it.
-The two dict-backed managers (JsonFilesTranslations and InMemoryTranslations) additionally share a _DictTranslationManager base that provides dotted-key traversal (_("errors.not_found") walks nested objects).
+The two dict-backed managers (JsonFilesTranslations and InMemoryTranslations) additionally share a private base that provides dotted-key traversal (_("errors.not_found") walks nested objects) and raises TypeError if a key resolves to something other than a string.

 JsonFilesTranslations

-Loads one JSON file per locale (<locale>.json) from a directory, lazily and thread-safely caching each file on first use.
+Loads one JSON file per locale (<locale>.json) from dir_name (default "./translations"), lazily and thread-safely caching each file on first use.
+The directory must exist at construction time, otherwise NotADirectoryError is raised.
 Nested objects are addressed with dotted keys.
 If a locale is missing a key (or its file does not exist), lookups follow the locale's fallback chain.

 from fastapi_views.i18n import JsonFilesTranslations